kindredresearch/SenseAct/README.md

 * Mahmood, A. R., Korenkevych, D., Komer,B. J., Bergstra, J. (2018a).
 [Setting up a reinforcement learning task with a real-world robot](https://arxiv.org/abs/1803.07067).
 In *IEEE/RSJ International Conference on Intelligent Robots and Systems*.

-* Mahmood A. R., Korenkevych, D., Vasan, G., Ma, W., Bergstra, J. (2018b).
-Benchmarking reinforcement learning algorithms on real-World robots.
+* Mahmood, A. R., Korenkevych, D., Vasan, G., Ma, W., Bergstra, J. (2018b).
+Benchmarking reinforcement learning algorithms on real-world robots.
 In *Proceedings of the 2nd Annual Conference on Robot Learning*.